 - Meets contractual or institutional requirements for timeliness of data entry and query resolution.

-- Fulfills sponsor requirements related to reportable information, including: AE, unanticipated problems, other information required by the sponsor protocol.
+- Fulfills sponsor requirements related to reportable information, including AE, unanticipated problems, and other information required by the sponsor protocol.

 Other related duties as assigned or requested